“It’s me you need ta worry ‘bout now, Rat-boy. Me an’ Sue.”

 Sue hops off the bed, her cowboy-booted feet hitting the floor with a thump, and disappears from Mouse’s sight.

-Bud’s silver-spersed smile rotates back to Mouse.
+Bud’s gold-spersed smile rotates back to Mouse.
 “So yer a man o’ business too, Rat-boy, gettin’ right down to it?”
 Bud clucks his tongue.
 “Well, okay.
 I’m a businessman too.”

 Mouse: Mouse’s brain twitches a little; he feels a part of himself break at that sudden twist of fate.